Complex Ear Laceration

 Contraindications

-Specific injuries of the ear require urgent referral to a plastic surgeon.
+Specific injuries of the ear require urgent referral to a plastic surgeon or ear specialist.
 Such injuries include the following:

 • Large overlying skin avulsion (approximately 5 mm or greater)